Rarotonga, 2010

 BUILDING SERVICE PROVIDERS (BSPs)

-Workers who meet the definition of 'building service providers' (BSPs) [see below] are unique in the sense that they are not generally conveniently transferrable to other buildings.
+Workers who meet the definition of 'building service providers' (BSPs) [see below] are unique in the sense that they are not generally conveniently-transferrable to other buildings.
 Normally, when a non-building service corporation changes the location of employee tasks, the workers - having their primary contractual relationship with the corporation - just 'move on' and are re-assigned by their employer to other tasks (or laid-off).
 But, with a BSP change (for example in the building sale), it is typical for all or most of the parties involved (ie. building owner/leasees/employer/employees) to want to preserve the status quo with the workers still doing the same work at the same site.
-This special ESA BSP law facilitates this, with BSP workers being granted a status akin to 'tenure' - almost a form of 'property' in the job.
+As such, these special ESA BSP statutory provisions (see below) facilitate this, with BSP workers being granted a status akin to 'tenure' - almost a form of 'property' in the job.

 This useful link may be helpful in explaining this unique area of employment law: Bill 7 Is One Of The Least Understood Ontario Laws: CCI-National Resource Centre.